 – Kumara sweet potatoes, kale, caramelised onions and blue cheese

-Grilled or roast your vegetables before combining with the egg custard.
-Water is released from raw vegetables when cooked and will result in a watered down and poorly flavoured quiche.
-This recipe is really versatile and can also be baked as individual muffins for picnics and school lunches.
+For the best flavour, roast the vegetables before combining with the egg custard.
+Using uncooked vegetables result in a watered down and poorly flavoured quiche.
+Sometimes I bake the mixture in muffin tins for easy school lunches and picnics.
 These cheesy spinach muffins are another tasty way to get children to eat their greens.
-So good and super-healthy to boot!
+So good and super-healthy too.

 - 3 tablespoons olive oil